Prove You Protected the Right Data, the Right Way

 Data Loss Prevention (DLP) systems and data masking software can discover and de-identify Personally Identifiable Information (PII).
 How well do they document their search results, and actual masking procedures?
 How easy is it to locate and modify specific protections if something needs to be redone, or done differently?
 How can the risk of re-identification based on quasi-identifying data be measured and mitigated?

-The log also contains other job metadata, like the:
+That XML audit log also contains other job metadata, like the:

 - protection library function(s) used